Guac0/TAS-Unit-Mod/README.md

 Credit to Vurtual for releasing their Car Seat and Stretcher mod to the public to edit and repack under the terms of the Arma Public License. https://steamcommunity.com/sharedfiles/filedetails/?id=1381327410

 Credit to Kaiser Mighty for making their Invisible TFAR Radio mod available to the public to repack and modify. https://steamcommunity.com/sharedfiles/filedetails/?id=2447842250

+Credit to Myke_Towers, Kettle, and supercas240 for allowing their Aurora Labs mod to be repacked by the community. https://steamcommunity.com/sharedfiles/filedetails/?id=2573399651 https://steamcommunity.com/sharedfiles/filedetails/?id=2872234627